De Bijenkorf

-It has been a member of the International Association of Department Stores from 1929 to 2012, with various CEOs acting as presidents of the Association over time.
+It was a member of the International Association of Department Stores from 1929 to 2012, with various CEOs acting as president of the Association.

 History

-De Bijenkorf was founded in 1870 by Simon Philip Goudsmit (1845-1889), starting as a small haberdashery shop at 132 Nieuwendijk, one of Amsterdam's oldest streets.
+De Bijenkorf was founded in 1870 by Simon Philip Goudsmit (1845–1889), starting as a small haberdashery shop at 132 Nieuwendijk, one of Amsterdam's oldest streets and to this day a main shopping street.
 Initially limited to yarn and ribbons, and employing a staff of four, the stock expanded gradually.
 After the death of Goudsmit in 1889, Goudsmit's widow expanded the business with the help of a cousin, Arthur Isaac, and her son Alfred, eventually buying adjacent buildings.

 In 1909, these connecting shops were replaced by a new building.
 That same year, a temporary building was erected on the site of the demolished Beurs van Zocher, and construction of a new store started beside it.

-In 1926, a second store was constructed in The Hague.
-It was designed by architect Piet Kramer and stands as an example of Amsterdam School architecture.
+In 1926, a second store was built in The Hague, designed by Piet Kramer, a notable example of Amsterdam School architecture.

-A third store opened in Rotterdam in 1930, designed by Willem Dudok.
-Some 700,000 people attended the ceremony.
-The store was heavily damaged in the Rotterdam Blitz of 1940.
+A third store opened in Rotterdam in 1930, designed by renowned architect Willem Dudok.
+Some 700,000 people attended the opening festivities.

+Toll of German occupation

+The Rotterdam store was heavily damaged in the German bombing of Rotterdam of 1940 after Nazi Germany invaded (and preceded the occupation of the country 1940–1945), which resulted in the near-total destruction of the city's historic centre.
 The intact part of the store remained open for business until 1957, but was cleared in 1960 to build the Rotterdam Metro.
 A new store was designed by Hungarian-American architect Marcel Breuer (1902–1981).

-During the occupation of Amsterdam by the Nazis, they did not want their soldiers shopping at De Bijenkorf due to it being a "Jewish enterprise".
-During the later 20th century, it was owned by the Maxeda group.
+After the invasion, the authorities confiscated the shares of the Jewish owners and German company Riensch & Held took them over.
+In November 1943, German businessman Herbert Tengelmann was placed on the Board as Wehrwirtschaftsführer.
+Of the 5000 employees in May 1940 around 1000 were of Jewish origin and of those 737 were murdered by the Nazis.
+The owners Isaac and Alfred Goudsmit escaped to the United States.
+The Jewish Dutch owners were able to reclaim their property after the liberation of 1945.